Michael-Kowata/Magic-8-Ball/README.md

-# This project is a Magic-8-Ball
+# This project is to replicate the Magic-8-Ball toy.